nvi-inc/fs-vgos/fs-vgos.md

 casa
 ```

+> This is KPGO specific:
+>
 > verify Az and El for source are acceptable
 >
 >     antenna=operate
 >

-> **Chris**: We normally do not have the antenna in operate mode until good
-Az and El positions are verified for the selected source
+> If not, try a different source first.

-The following sources are most reliable for these small antennas are:
+The following sources are the most reliable for these small antennas:

       Source Approximate L.S.T. of transit
   ---------- -------------------------------
     Taurus A             05:30
      Virgo A             12:30
     Cygnus A             20:00
        Cas A             23:30

+> This following information is site specific.
+>
-Local apparent sidereal time (L.A.S.T) is displayed in the antenna
+> Local apparent sidereal time (L.A.S.T) is displayed in the antenna
-monitor window (monan) at GGAO and KPGO.
+> monitor window (monan) at GGAO and KPGO.
 Cas A is always up at GGAO and
-Westford but another source may be more appropriate at times.
+> Westford but another source may be more appropriate at times.

 Set mode and attenuators
 ------------------------